dgidb/dgiLIT/README.md

     print(entity)
 ```

-For complete end-to-end examples—including literature retrieval, prioritization, AI-assisted interaction classification, and evaluation workflows—see the notebooks in the `notebooks/` directory.
+For complete examples including literature retrieval, AI-assisted interaction classification, and evaluation workflows, see the notebooks in the `notebooks/` directory.